SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-3/README.md

 #### How the boot works?

 When an x86-based computer is turned on, it begins a complex path to get to the stage where control is transferred to our kernel's "main" routine (`kmain()`).
-For this course, we are only going to consider the BIOS boot method and not it's successor (UEFI).
+For this course, we are only going to consider the BIOS boot method and not its successor (UEFI).

 The BIOS boot sequence is: RAM detection -> Hardware detection/Initialization -> Boot sequence.